M66B/FairEmail/FAQ.md

 <a name="faq39"></a>
 **(39) How can I reduce the battery usage of FairEmail?**

-First of all, update to [the latest version](https://github.com/M66B/open-source-email/releases/).

-It is inevitable that synchronizing messages will use battery power because it requires network access and accessing the messages database.

-Reconnecting to an email server will use extra battery power, so an unstable internet connection will result in extra battery usage.
-In this case you might want to synchronize periodically, for example each hour, instead of continuously.

 Recent Android versions by default report *app usage* as a percentage in the Android battery settings screen.
 Confusingly, *app usage* is not the same as *battery usage*.
 The app usage will be very high because FairEmail is using a foreground service which is considered as constant app usage by Android.